simonw/shot-scraper/docs/video.md

         .mp4.
       url: Starting URL, bare domain, or local HTML path.
 Omit this only if the first scene has open:.
+      sh: Shell command string or argument list to run before python: and server:.
+      python: Python code to run after sh: and before server:.
       server: Optional command string or argument list to run while recording.
       viewport: Mapping with width: and height:.
 Defaults to 1280 by 720.
       cursor: true, false, or a mapping with visible, clicks, color, size and